Terry's TMG Tips

 A few of the other User Items are also "link" items, and they also serve only to control menu appearances.
 For example, you could add a Person Link so that a menu button would take the reader to the Person Page entry for a key person.

-Four types of pages are available:
+Five types of pages are available:

 Subpages